doug-101/TreeTag/README.md

 select them, and can be edited using the icons above the chips.
 The Number, Date and Time types show a format sample preview below the chips that formats an arbitrary value.

+The field configuration edit form includes an option for allowing multiple entries.
+If enabled, a plus sign will appear at that field when editing a leaf node.
+Clicking the plus will add an extra entry for that field.
+This allows leaf nodes to show under multiple categories.
+Any blank entries will be removed after editing.
+Enabling this option in the field configuration edit form also shows a field separator option.
+This separator is used in leaf node outputs to join multiple entries.
+By default, it is set to a comma and a space.
+Use "\n" in the separator to show the entries on different lines, duplicating the entire output line.
+Note that two fields with the multiple entries option enabled can not be combined in the same rule or output line.

 ## Configure the Tree